uezo/ChatdollKit/README.md

 - **Multi platforms**: Compatible with Windows, Mac, Linux, iOS, Android, and other Unity-supported platforms, including VR, AR, and WebGL.

-## 💎 What's New in Version 0.8.5
+## 💎 What's New in Version 0.8.6

-- **🎓 Chain of Thought Prompting**: Say hello to Chain of Thought (CoT) Prompting! 🎉 Your AI character just got a major boost in IQ and EQ!
+- **🎛️ Support VOICEVOX and AivisSpeech inline style**: Enables dynamic and autonomous switching of voice styles to enrich character expression and adapt to emotional nuances.
+- **🥰 Improve VRM runtime loading**: Allows seamless and error-free switching of 3D models at runtime, ensuring a smoother user experience.

 ---

 ### Previous Updates

+#### 0.8.5

+- **🎓 Chain of Thought Prompting**: Say hello to Chain of Thought (CoT) Prompting! 🎉 Your AI character just got a major boost in IQ and EQ!

 #### 0.8.4